Best Water Playgrounds and Sprinkler Parks in NYC and on Long Island

 Neighborhood: Kips Bay

-Don’t forget to check out the spray showers where they can take a break from the beating sun and chill.
+Don’t forget to stop by and check out one of the best spray showers in New York, where you can take a break from the beating sun and chill.
 Asser Levy also added new safety features to prevent the kiddos from getting hurt, like paved pathways, improved lighting, and more!

 The Bosque Fountain